slimgithub04/VEO_Hackaton/README.md

 - [Technical Documentation](./TECHNICAL.md)

 ## 🎯 About The Project
 An advanced web scraping and data intelligence platform developed during the VEO Hackathon.
-Built by Selim Manai, this platform revolutionizes supplier data management through intelligent web scraping and automated data processing.
+Led by Selim Manai and built with an amazing team, this platform revolutionizes supplier data management through intelligent web scraping and automated data processing.

 ### Core Features
 - 🔄 Automated web scraping with intelligent retry mechanisms